National Manager, Tobacco Programs (NAT #1920-21)

-The American Lung Association has a great opportunity for a National Manager, Tobacco Programs.
+The American Lung Association has a great opportunity for a National Manager, Tobacco Programs to join our incredible team.
 Working as a member of the Health Promotion & Education Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.

-- Serve as Project Manager and manage key deliverables tobacco grants, including:
+Serve as Project Manager and manage key deliverables including:

 - Bachelor’s degree in public health, public policy, social services or related field.